yugen/surveys/README.md

   <template source="path.to.template"></template>
 ```
 #### Metadata
-Allows for the definition of additional information about the container.
+Allows for the definition of additional information about the renderable block.
 Requires one or more `<datum>` children.
 Keys and values can be defined as attributes or children of `<datum>` tag
 ```
 <metadata>
   <datum key="datum_key" value="datum-value"></datum>